voxpupuli/puppet-chrony/REFERENCE.md

 Data type: `Optional[Stdlib::Absolutepath]`

-The full path to the chronyd options file, typically /etc/sysconfig/chronyd
+The full path to the chronyd options file, typically /etc/sysconfig/chronyd on RedHat, /etc/default/chrony on Debian

 Default value: `undef`

 ##### <a name="-chrony--options"></a>`options`

-Data type: `Optional[String[1]]`
+Data type: `Optional[String]`

-Options to pass to the chrony daemon via /etc/sysconfig/chronyd file.
+Options to pass to the chrony daemon via $options_file file.

 Default value: `undef`